thoughtbot/goal-oriented-git/release/goal-oriented-git-sample.md

 ```
 CHAPTER 1

-This is the first chapter, where it all begins.
+This is the first chapter, where it all beings.
 ```

 Running `git diff` shows us exactly what the differences are: